Groups – Island Ecology Experience Programs

-We’ll travel by boat through the salt marsh’s tidal creeks and rivers, become immersed in the marsh to learn about it’s inhabitants, and tidal river ecology.
+We’ll travel by boat through the salt marsh’s tidal creeks and rivers and; become immersed in the marsh to learn about it’s inhabitants and tidal river ecology.

 Learn about the Atlantic Bottlenose Dolphin while pulling a trawl net.
 We’ll bring our catch aboard to examine fist, shrimp, squid, jellies, puffers and crabs.

 Learn about the river’s environmental, historical, and economic aspects as well as the connection of the Savannah River and it’s associated marshlands.